GeraldTrost/xxDevPlus/README.md

 # xxDevPlus

+license: dual - free for non commercial use.

 this is intended:

 xxDevPlus should become a collection of smart tools and base classes for most any java App and/or csharp App